fernandozuher/naoqi_webots/what_was_refactored/README.md

 ## Webots console

 I formated the log of the running-controller displayed in the "Webots console" window.
 That helped me to identify 3 error spots inside the controller.
 Look the file [error_log.md](error_log.md) in this directory to check them out.
-The full log in the Webots console can be seen in the file [full_webots_console_when_started.md](full_webots_console_when_started.md) herein too.
+The full log in the Webots console can be seen in the file [full_webots_console_when_started.md](full_webots_console_when_started.md).

 ## camelCase -> snake_case